 How times have changed.
 Adults in the UK today are consuming more water now than in recent years, while in the US, sales of bottled water recently surpassed sales of soda.
 We’ve been bombarded with messages telling us that drinking litres of water every day is the secret to good health, more energy and great skin, and that it will make us lose weight and avoid cancer.

-Commuters are encouraged to take bottles of water onto the London Underground, pupils are advised to bring water into their lessons and few office meetings can commence without a giant jug of water sitting in the middle of the desk.
+Commuters are encouraged to take bottles of water onto the London Underground, school pupils are advised to bring water into their lessons and few office meetings can commence without a giant jug of water sitting in the middle of the desk.

 Many of us believe we should drink at least eight glasses of water a day (Credit: Getty)